barrettotte/DSL-5250/README.md

 ## DSL Features
 * Get and set cursor position
-* Enter string at current position
+* Get and set screen contents at specified position or at cursor
-* Press command keys F1-F24
+* Check screen position for string
-* Press control keys ENTER, TAB, ESCAPE, PAGEUP, PAGEDOWN, etc.
+* Record screen contents to text file
-* Record screen to text file for each
+* Press command keys F1-F24 and other keys ENTER, TAB, ESCAPE, PAGEUP, PAGEDOWN, etc.

 ## Setup